 Here is a remarkable two-minute video showing gelatin’s production process in reverse.

 Despite its revolting production methods and unfoodlike texture, people actually eat the stuff.
-It’s a main ingredient in Jello-brand desserts, and also most marshmallows and gummy candies.
-Vitamin and medicine capsules usually contain gelatin.
+It’s the primary ingredient in Jello-brand desserts, and also most marshmallows and gummy candies.
+Vitamin and medicine capsules are usually made of gelatin, but vegan capsules do exist.
+Many higher-end supplements come in vegan capsules, and say so on the label.

 Gelatin-Free Vegan Products